joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 __TO-DO__

 ### Solutions (From Last Week)
-Above all this are the .cpp solutions from last week's exercises.
+Above this are the .cpp solutions from last week's exercises.
 For each week from now on, I'm going to place the solutions to the previous week's solutions there.

 ### Intro
-Welcome guys to another week of CS 120 Lab (Yay!).
 Most of this page will serve as review, whereas the second half of it will cover topics you recently read over (specifically chapter 4).

-I'd like to remind you guys that learning your first programming language is no easy task.
-What you guys are doing is learning a new language on top of learning how it works within itself.
-This is comparable to learning a language (e.g. Russian) __AND__ its culture (e.g. the compiler, IDE, etc.).
-Fortunately for you guys though, you won't have to speak C++.

-Another thing: Like taking an intro class for Spanish, learning the beginnings of programming won't let you do too much.
-As we progress through the course, you'll begin to see more of its application to the real world.
+It will be handy to have open a Visual Studio C++ project when looking through each topic.

 When looking at some of the examples on this page, I'll be typing something like:
 ```C++